AHWALab/EF5Docs/source/running.rst

    execute_block

-Final step
+Execute EF5
 ----------

-To run EF5, execute the binary with an optional control file argument:
+For the final step, to run EF5, execute the binary with the control file argument:

 .. code-block:: bash

-   ef5 <your_controlfile_name.txt>
+   ../bin/ef5 <your_controlfile_name.txt>